UwUSnek/Lumen-Aurora/doc/ILSL/ILSL.md

 ## 1. Overview

-ILSL is a high level compiled shading language based on GLSL 4.6, designed to allow developers to efficiently write shaders without going through the laborious work of manually managing arrays and interfaces.<br><br>
+ILSL is a <b>high level compiled shading language</b> based on <b>GLSL 4.6</b>, designed to allow developers to efficiently write shaders without going through the laborious work of manually managing arrays and interfaces.

-The syntax and semantics of the languare are similar to C.<br>
+The language features <b>C-like syntax</b> and semantics.<br>
-Additional constructs and keywords allow for better abstraction on data types and a more direct approach to flow control and management of multidimensional data.<br><br>
+Additional constructs and keywords allow for better abstraction on data types and a more direct approach to flow control and management of multidimensional data.

-A shader controls the graphical output of a class of objects.<br>
+Shaders control the graphical output of a class of objects.<br>
 Each shader is composed of a single source file (.ilsl) which can include one or more header files (.ilsh).<br>
-Header files can also include other header files.<br><br>
+Header files can also include other header files.

-Althought files extensions are only a convention and can be changed or omitted, it is still recommended to use the correct ones as some softwares may use them to determine the language of the source file.<br><br>
+Althought files extensions are only a convention and can be changed or omitted, it is still recommended to use the correct ones, as some softwares may use them to determine the language of the source file.

-ILSL is part of the Lynx SDK.
+ILSL is part of the <b>Lynx SDK</b>.

 <br><br><br><br>